WebmasterCamp/jwc11-registration-frontend/README.md

-# JWC11 Registration Frontend
+# join.ycc.in.th - Young Creator's Camp Registration Frontend

-This is the registration frontend that will be used for the upcoming JWC11 camp.
+This is the registration frontend that will be used for the upcoming Young Creator's Camp.

 ## Task Checklist